 During Night Time Driving, always:

-- Watch road signs carefully
+- Pay attention to road signs

-- Stay relaxed and focused
+- Be relaxed and concentrated

 Benefits of Learning Night Time Driving Early